-- Set out rules and guidelines for outings covering: - Local navigation rules. - Assessment of unsafe rowing conditions by boat type and rowers' abilities to include: - Current/stream and tides. - Rowing or sculling in the dark or in poor visibility including lighting requirements. - Persons authorised to allow, restrict or stop boating activities. - Provide information to members as appropriate. - Implement a process to inform members what activities are currently restricted. - Set up a communication network with the local navigation authority and communicate relevant information to members. - Agree restrictions on boating activities with other water users. - Ensure that rules and guidelines are observed. - Suspend or curtail boating activities where the conditions are assessed as unsafe.
+- Set out rules and guidelines for outings covering: - Local navigation rules. - Assessment of unsafe rowing conditions by boat type and rowers' abilities to include; - Current/stream and tides and the combination of tidal flows and fluvial flows - Rowing or sculling in the dark or in poor visibility including lighting requirements. - Persons authorised to allow, restrict or stop boating activities. - Provide information to members as appropriate. - Implement a process to inform members what activities are currently restricted. - Set up a communication network with the local navigation authority and communicate relevant information to members. - Agree restrictions on boating activities with other water users. - Ensure that rules and guidelines are observed. - Suspend or curtail boating activities where the conditions are assessed as unsafe.